 This picturesque seaside town was the site of the D-Day landing and the town and beaches still bear the markings of that day.
 Two wonderful museums showcase what happened there in 1944.
 A walk on the beaches or the cliffs surrounding the town helps show of the beauty of Normandy and the numerous restaurants showcase some of the freshest, tastiest seafood anywhere.
 A stroll along the promenade and a visit to various shops, is a capstone to a perfect day.

 Day 7: Monday (7/5)- to Paris, settle into accommodation and walk the beautiful neighborhood surrounding Notre Dame

 On this day we leave the rural countryside for the metropolitan capital of France, Paris.
 After settling into our accommodations, a short taxi ride awaits to take us to Fourth Arrondissement (Paris is divided into Twelve Departments or Arrondissements, each one with its own personality) and Notre Dame.
-Although last year a terrible fire destroyed a large portion of this iconic church’s interior, it remains a beautiful structure on the outside.
+Although recently a terrible fire destroyed a large portion of this iconic church’s interior, it remains a beautiful structure on the outside.
 Also the surrounding neighborhood is must see.
-There are amazing sights on the RIver Seine.
-Bookstores (Shakespeare and Company being the most famous), cafes, shops and restaurant galore are everywhere.
+There are amazing sights on the River Seine.
+Bookstores (Shakespeare and Company being the most famous), cafes, shops and restaurants galore are everywhere.
 This is also one of the best jumping off places in the entire city to extend you afternoon adventure.
 The Musee d’Orsay, Parthonon, St. Chapplle and dozens of other sites are with a quick walk of taxi ride.
 Before departure, we would be happy to help you with any logistics to get around in order to make this a memorable day.

 Day 8: Tuesday (7/6)- In Paris- Option A: visit Napoleon’s Tomb and the Army Museum, Option B: visit The Louvre